nccgroup/singularity/Readme.md

   * Disabling HTTP keep alive, caching, DNS prefetching
   * Aggressive DNS response TTLs
   * Option to use DNS CNAME instead of A records to evade several DNS filtering solutions
+  * Near instant rebinding for several browser and OS combinations, using multiple DNS answers and dynamic HTTP port blocking.
 * Ability to allocate HTTP servers at startup or dynamically thereafter
   * A convenience feature to avoid restarting Singularity to listen on a different HTTP port.
   * To lay the ground work to attack vulnerable ports discovered after a scan.